 Presence of Corruption from Ancient Age

 Corruption is a very old social evil.
 It has always existed in some form or the other in human society.
-It is important to note that ‘Atharva Veda’ warns people to stay away from corruption.
+It is important to note that ‘Atharva Veda warns people to stay away from corruption.
 Kautilya’s ‘Arthashastra’ mentions forty methods adopted by corrupt people for misusing government funds.

 The Sultan of Delhi, Alauddin Khilji had to substantially increase the salary of his land revenue employees to save them from indulging in corruption.
-Pandit Jawaharlal Nehru in his book ‘The Discovery of India’ has written about the widespread corruption in India during the British rule.
+Pandit Jawaharlal Nehru in his book ‘The Discovery of India’ has written about the widespread corruption in India during British rule.

-Corruption has permeated every fabric of the society in such a way that it was the subject of speeches made by the President, Prime Minister, Lok Sabha Speaker during the Golden Jubilee Celebrations of our Independence.
+Corruption has permeated every fabric of society in such a way that it was the subject of speeches made by the President, Prime Minister, and Lok Sabha Speaker during the Golden Jubilee Celebrations of our Independence.
 Every Chief Election Commissioner since T.N.
 Seshan has taken office, advocating the dire need for electoral reforms to attack corruption at the grassroots level and some measures have already been taken by him to make elections fair.